 Administrators are users with extended permissions.
 They can create and manage apps and teams, invite and remove users and assign permissions.

 By default, any member of the Administrators team is an administrator but you may grant the administrator role to any number of teams.
-To do so, select a team and, go to its settings:
+To do so, select a team in the Admin console and go to its settings:

 By default, a new app has the private visibility.
 This means only administrators and users who have been explicitly allowed may see and download it.

-To grant users access to your application, go to the Permissions tab of the app's settings and use the search menu to add a team.
+To grant users access to your application, go to the Permissions tab of the app's settings and click Add user or Add team.

-Apps with the internal visibility are visible to all registered users.
-The users need to have been previously added by an administrator in the Admin console and must sign in before they can see the app.
+Apps with the internal visibility are visible to all authenticated users.
+The users need to have been previously invited by an administrator in the Admin console and must sign in before they can see the app.